Findings

 -

-Comments: the comments tab allows you and your team members to make notes specifically about this finding; if there are multiple comments for this finding, Qwiet displays them in reverse chronological order.
+Comments: The Comments tab allows you and your team members to make notes specifically about this finding; if there are multiple comments for this finding, Qwiet displays them in reverse chronological order.
+Additonally, any severity override or restore action for the finding is recorded here.

 Filtering by sources and sinks